nicolaschotard/extinctions/README.rst

 coordinates (RA,DEC)::

   In [1]: ra, dec = 340.83, -9.59
-  In [2]: from extinction import reddening
+  In [2]: from Extinction import reddening
   In [3]: red = reddening.Reddening(ra, dec) # ra dec can also be lists of coordinates
   INFO: Loading the maps from local directory /home/chotard/.extinction/maps/
   - green is loaded